hbc/DataC-shell-genomics/lessons/02_searching_files.md

 `$ cd ~/unix_oct2015/reference_data/`

-Let's ask a few questions about the data

-1) What information is contained within our chr1-hg19_genes.gtf file?
+Let's explore our chr1-hg19_genes.gtf file a bit.
+What information does it contain?

 `$ less chr1-hg19_genes.gtf`